AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2021-01-10-swifty-wasmer.md

 ## Compiling Swift to Wasm

-The original article didn't talk about this, but I just gave it a try and it worked nicely:
+The original article didn't talk about this, but we just gave it a try and it worked nicely:
 Compiling Swift itself to Wasm.
 And then running that Wasm Swift binary from within Swift ∞